plenoptic-org/plenoptic/docs/conceptual_intro.rst

-Synthesis is a framework for exploring models by using them to create new stimuli, rather than examining their responses to existing ones. ``plenoptic`` focuses on models of visual [#]_ information processing, which take an as input, perform some computations based on parameters, and return some vector-valued abstract representation as output.
+Synthesis is a framework for exploring models by using them to create new stimuli, rather than examining their responses to existing ones. ``plenoptic`` focuses on models of visual [#]_ information processing, which take an image as input, perform some computations based on parameters, and return some vector-valued abstract representation as output.
 This output can be mapped to neuronal firing rate, fMRI BOLD response, behavior on some task, image category, etc., depending on the researchers' intended question.

 .. _synthesis-schematic:
 .. figure:: images/model_sim-fit-infer.svg